SonarSource/sonarqube/README.md

     ./gradlew ide

-Then open the root file `build.gradle` as a project in Intellij or Eclipse.
+Then open the root file `build.gradle` as a project in IntelliJ or Eclipse.

 ### Gradle Hints